 Every DUI arrest triggers two different and independent proceedings: a criminal court case and a DMV administrative hearing.
 Your citation or notice to appear should advise you of when to appear for your criminal case.
 Scheduling a DMV hearing, however, is truly confusing, and neither the police nor the DMV do anything to make it easier.

-It’s only in the fine print of the pink Temporary License (about 2/3 of the way down the page) that you’re told you have only 10 days from the date of your arrest to request a special hearing from the DMV, or your driving privileges are automatically gone after 30 days.
+Upon careful review of the fine print on your Temporary License, you’ll find that you have only 10 days from the date of your arrest to request a special DMV hearing.
+If you fail to request a hearing in this time, your driving privileges will be automatically suspended.

 To be clear — If you or your lawyer don’t request a DMV Hearing in time, your license is going to be automatically suspended.

 What’s worse, the pink Temporary License gives you the phone number for the Sacramento DMV, which is the wrong number to call to make the Hearing request!
 The requests are actually supposed to go to the DMV Driver Safety Office closest to the location of the arrest, and the best practice is to send the DMV Hearing Request in by fax, so there is proof that the DMV got it.